Ayivugwe/Ayivugwe/README.md

 - Sublime Text : Simple text editor
 - Notepad ++

-# What I am currently learning
+## What I am currently learning
 - Docker
 - Kubernetes
 - Cloud
-- NextJS
+- JavaScrispt, Reactjs, NextJS
+- Design
 - Web design

-# Languages that I speak
+## Languages that I speak
 - **Kifuliiru** :
 This is my mother tongue.
 By wanting to find things on the Internet in my own language, I found myself doing things I didn't know.
 This is my gratest  source of inspiration.
 I want to put my language everywhere, then I have to work hard.
 Search for the word : **Ibufuliiru** or **Kifuliiru** to see by yourself.